ShardulLeo/ShardulLeo/README.md

 # 💫 About Me:
 I have experience in machine learning, data visualization, and cloud technologies.
-Skilled in <br>Python, SQL, Power BI, and Tableau to analyze large datasets, streamline processes, and support data-driven <br>decisions.
-Expertise in ETL automation, dashboard design, and ensuring data quality on platforms like AWS, <br>DataBricks, and Snowflake. <br>Master of Science in Data Science from the New York Institute of Technology
+Skilled in Python, SQL, Power BI, and Tableau to analyze large datasets, streamline processes, and support data-driven decisions.
+Expertise in ETL automation, dashboard design, and ensuring data quality on platforms like AWS, DataBricks, and Snowflake. <br> Master of Science in Data Science from the New York Institute of Technology

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/shardulvedpathak/)